|Term||SBA Loan||Term Loan||Line of Credit||Merchant Cash Advance||Invoice Financing||Equipment Financing||Asset Based Lending||Fix and Flip|

 Offering Personalized, Attentive and Supportive Customer Support

 REIL is a family owned and operated business that prides itself on offering personalized, attentive service to all of our customers.
-Unlike our competitors, each customer stays with their original representative for the duration of the financing and all future renewals.
-REIL’s representatives actively interact with our customers to get to know and understand their needs in order to offer them the best products to suit their needs.
+Unlike other business lenders, each of our clients are paired with a REIL Capital Specialist, and stay with them for the duration of the financing and all future renewals.
+REILs representatives actively interact with our customers to get to know and understand their needs.
+We work tirelessly in order to offer our clients the best products to suit their needs.

 Responsible and Honest

-REIL is committed to providing transparent information to our customers in order for them to understand their funding terms and make an informed decision whether a certain product suits their needs.
-REIL remains committed to providing fair and honest financing to our customers in order to help them achieve their business goals.
+REIL is dedicated to providing transparent information to our customers in order for them to understand their funding terms and make an informed decision whether a certain product suits their needs.
+At REIL, we are committed to providing fair and honest financing to our customers in order to help them achieve their business goals.

 The Golden Rule

-Here at REIL, we instill family values into all of our representatives to treat our customers as we would like to be treated.
-REIL is greatly appreciative of our customers who have given trust to our firm in order to help each business prosper and achieve their business objectives.
-REIL works day and night to be a trusted partner for all of our customers.
+REIL Capital instills family values into all of our representatives by following the Golden Rule: treat our clients as we would like to be treated.
+REIL greatly appreciates each business owner that places their trust in our firm, and in turn, we help each business prosper and achieve their business objectives.
+REIL works day and night to build an honest and trusting relationship with all of our cilents.

-REIL believes in being transparent and educational throughout the funding process so that our clients can make informed decisions to enhance business growth.
-REIL provides an in depth understanding of each product line so that our customers understand rates, requirements, term lengths and the reasons why each funding option makes sense for their business needs.
+REIL believes in being transparent and educational throughout the funding process so that each of business owner can make informed decisions to enhance business growth.
+Our Capital Specialists provide an in depth understanding of each product line so that our clients understand rates, requirements, term lengths, and the reasons why each funding option makes sense for their business needs.

 Protecting your Privacy

-REIL makes it a top priority to protect our customers privacy when they entrust us with their business.
-REIL maintains a safe and secure process to ensure that all documents and records are kept confidential.
+We understand that your privacy is important.
+So we have made it a top priority to protect our clients’ privacy when they entrust us with their business’ sensitive information.
+We maintains a safe and secure process to ensure that all documents and records are kept confidential.

 Glossary of Funding Terms